lazy-eggplant/vs.templ/docs/index.md

 > [!WARNING]
-> Some features are still missing, and are tracked on the [repo](https://github.com/lazy-eggplant/vs.templ).
+> Some features are described but still missing; these cases should be tracked on the [repo](https://github.com/lazy-eggplant/vs.templ).
-> Documentation is an ongoing effort, so you will not find everything well described.
-> Contributions to make them better are very welcome.
+> Documentation is an ongoing effort and contributions to make it better are very welcome.

 `vs.templ` is a simple preprocessor for XML files.
 It can be used to statically generate new files from a template definition and a data source.